MohammedAbusarie/FleetManagementSystem/PROJECT_DOCUMENTATION.md

-# Fleet Management System - AI Agent Documentation
+# Fleet Management System - Project Documentation

-## 🤖 For Future AI Agents
+## 📚 For Developers and Contributors

-This document provides essential information about this project's git history, structure, and development timeline for AI agents working on this codebase.
+This document provides essential information about this project's git history, structure, and development timeline for developers and contributors working on this codebase.

 ## 📋 Project Overview